RafaDD/RafaDD/README.md

 ![a](./photo.jpg)

 - Hi!
-I a undergraduate student from SJTU, majoring in AI.
+I'm a undergraduate student from SJTU, majoring in AI.
 - Soulslike and metroidvania game fan.